containerbuildsystem/actions/README.md

 New actions should live in their own directory - *not* on new branches

-Current collection:
+Current collection

 - [ansible-lint][]
   - docker
-  - Fedora: 34
+  - Fedora 35
-  - Py 3, Fedora latest (3.9.x)
+  - Py 3, Fedora default (3.10.x)
   - pip:
     - ansible>=2.10,<2.11
     - ansible-lint latest (5.2.x)